Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH measurements

-Taking currently accepted values for the different quantities at low magnetic fields one finds that this expression is in agreement with the data at high temperatures, but increasingly overestimates $\Omega_\mathrm{c}$ towards low temperatures, being above the measurements by about 10\,\% at $0.5\,T_\mathrm{c}$ at the pressures 10 -- 34\,bar.
-We attribute the deviation to the magnetic polarization of B phase at high $H_\mathrm{AB} (T)$ fields and associate the strongest field dependence with the surface tension.
+As noted in Sec.~\ref{MagFieldDep}, reasonable agreement can be reached at high temperatures, but towards low temperatures the extrapolation of Eq.~(\ref{SuperfluidInstability-5}) increasingly overestimates $\Omega_\mathrm{c}$, being above the measurements by about 10\,\% at $0.5\,T_\mathrm{c}$ at the pressures 29 -- 34\,bar (see dashed curve in Fig.~\ref{KH_w_exp_29bar}).
+We attribute the deviation to the magnetic polarization of B phase at high $H_\mathrm{AB} (T)$ fields, with the largest contribution resulting from the surface tension $\sigma_\mathrm{AB} (T,P,H)$.

-The field dependence is analyzed using the following fitting procedure.
-The critical field $H_\mathrm{AB} (T,P)$ is taken from Ref.~\cite{Hahn}, the field gradient $ \nabla H \! \mid_{H_z = H_\mathrm{AB}}$ is calculated from the information given for the barrier solenoid in Ref.~\cite{LT23-FieldConf}, the B-phase susceptibility $\chi_\mathrm{B \perp} (T,P)$ is interpolated from the results measured by Scholz \cite{Scholz}, and the superfluid densities $\rho_{\parallel}$ and $\rho_{\perp}$ are calculated numerically in the weak coupling approximation.
-The magnetic field dependences are thus approximately accounted for except in the surface tension.
+The critical field $H_\mathrm{AB} (T,P)$ is taken from Ref.~\cite{Hahn}, the field gradient $ \nabla H \! \mid_{H = H_\mathrm{AB}}$ is calculated from the information given for the barrier solenoid in Ref.~\cite{LT23-FieldConf}, the B-phase susceptibility $\chi_\mathrm{B \perp} (T,P)$ is interpolated from the results measured by Scholz \cite{Scholz}, and the superfluid densities $\rho_{\parallel}$ and $\rho_{\perp}$ are calculated numerically in the weak coupling approximation.
+The magnetic field dependences are thus approximately accounted for, except in the surface tension, which is the quantity we determine by fitting.